 Complete Guide on Why People Fail To Find Jobs in Dubai

-By following the complete guide below, you can avoid the worst and common mistakes that will lead you to find your dream jobs in Dubai.
+By following the complete guide below, you can avoid the worst and most common mistakes that will lead you to find your dream job in Dubai.

 1) Applying For a Job From Outside The UAE

 So if you are eager to find jobs in Dubai, you must be residing in the UAE on a visit visa to maximize your chances of getting hired.
-Due to Dubai’s highly tough job market, thousands of potential job seekers are waiting for their turn to actually live in Dubai, can conduct face to face job interviews and explain their strengths and weaknesses.
-Then the question raised here, why should an employer hire from outside the UAE?
+Due to Dubai’s highly tough job market, thousands of potential job seekers are waiting for their turn to actually live in Dubai, can conduct face-to-face job interviews and explain their strengths and weaknesses.
+Then the question raised here is, why should an employer hire from outside the UAE?
 So this could be the possible reason for not getting a job in Dubai.

 2) Wrong Time Choose To Visit Dubai

-The most common cause of failure is the wrong time to choose to visit Dubai.
-I would certainly advise you not to visit Dubai in the month of April (Ramadan), May (Eid Al-Fitr), June, July (Eid Al-Adha) and December (Christmas/New Year) when it comes to hiring.
+The most common cause of failure is the wrong time to visit Dubai.
+I would certainly advise you not to visit Dubai in the month of April (Ramadan), May (Eid Al-Fitr), June, July (Eid Al-Adha), and December (Christmas/New Year) when it comes to hiring.
 Because of these events, the hiring process almost remains no longer active so you should avoid traveling to Dubai.
-The best time to visit Dubai for job seekers is in the months of February, March, April, September, October and November.
+The best time to visit Dubai for job seekers is in the months of February, March, April, September, October, and November.
 So these months are good enough for searching for a job in Dubai.

 3) Unfocused Boring Resume/CV

-Must Read: Useful Tips on How to Make Good CV
+Must Read: Useful Tips on How to Make a Good CV